 To open a PowerShell or command prompt, use

 vagrant rdp to open the remote desktop client, then open the appropriate console.
 This is the conventional way to work with remote Windows machines.

 Early in the Vagrant 1.6 development process, Shawn Neal and Paul Morton became core committers to Vagrant.
 These are two of the brains behind vagrant-windows, an impressive Vagrant plugin that has been unofficially bringing Windows guest support to Vagrant for years.

 The core of the Windows support presented in this feature preview today has been from reintegrating vagrant-windows into Vagrant itself.
 Supporting Windows in such a smooth way wouldn't have been possible without the work done by these folks, and the public should know of their contribution.

 Thank you vagrant-windows team!

 This is a huge milestone for Vagrant.
 At least one person at every conference talk given by myself in the past two years has asked me when Vagrant will support Windows.
 I'm excited to finally be able to say "it does now!"

+Next week we'll continue this series with another feature preview.
 The feature we'll be covering next week is a fun one.